cilium/cilium/Documentation/helm-values.rst

      - Labels to be added to clustermesh-apiserver pods
      - object
      - ``{}``
+   * - clustermesh.apiserver.podSecurityContext
+     - Security context to be added to clustermesh-apiserver pods
+     - object
+     - ``{}``
    * - clustermesh.apiserver.priorityClassName
      - The priority class to use for clustermesh-apiserver
      - string